Electric-Coin-Company/zcash-docs/source/rtd_pages/zcashd.md

 ## Upgrading

 <!--If you're on a Debian-based distribution, you can follow the :ref:`install-debian-bin-packages-guide` to install Zcash on your system. -->
+If you use zcashd but have not upgraded within 16 weeks of a release, it will reach the end-of-support (EOS) halt and exit with an error message.
+See the [release cycle](https://z.cash/support/schedule/) for details.

+The node gives a warning two weeks in advance if you have the metrics screen enabled.
+A getinfo and getdeprecationinfo rpc call will also return the date at which the node will halt.

 To upgrade Zcashd & Zcash-cli, fetch the latest updates:
   ```